 The situation is exacerbated by the lack of quality healthcare services available to these men and women.
 Uninsured staff are even more vulnerable as they avoid routine health check-ups to keep their medical costs to a minimum.

-To resolve this, a WCT-Mobile Health Unit (MHU) is moving between 21 tiger reserves in 5 states providing forest officials with much needed medical attention.
+To resolve this, a WCT-Mobile Health Unit (MHU) moves across 21 tiger reserves in 5 states providing forest officials with much needed medical attention.

 |Blood pressure, height and weight check|